 If you’ve been feeling dissatisfied or frustrated with your home, I hope these tips help to reframe your perspective.
 Home should be a place of refuge and haven from the outside world.
 You can learn to love your home even with its annoyances and quirks.

-What home is
+1. Remember what home is

 What does the word ‘home’ mean to you?
 It’s easy to get caught up in the structure, square footage, amenities, and appearance when that isn’t the whole picture of what home is.